ran-research-lab/ccom3034-b81-listWArray/README.md

 ### Lab 3 - List ADT implemented with static array

-You are given an implementation of the integer list ADT using static array and client.
+You are given an implementation of the integer list ADT using static array and a client.
+It is all in the `listAll.cpp` source code file.

-Complete the implementation of the following member functions:
+Your task is to complete the implementation of the following member functions:

 1. **void elimOdds()**: removes the odd integers from the list.
 For example if L contains  `(5, 23, 10, 17, 8)`, after calling <code>L.elimOdds()</code> the content of L will be `(10, 8)`.
 Your algorithm should be worst case *O(n)* where *n* is the length of the list.
 Honor points if you can design an *in-place* algorithm.